What do lenders accept as collateral for loans?

 Find out what you can use as collateral for a secured loan.

-When would I consider a secured loan?
+When would I consider putting up collateral?

 You might want to consider backing your loan with collateral in the following situations: